wdi-sg/gitbook-2019/02-js-intro/05-design.md

 Implement the wage calculation example with overtime like in the example above.

 ### further
-Implement a program that sells airline tickets.
-When the plane is empty a seat is $50.
-A plane has 10 seats.
+Create a program that adds numbers together.

+Use a global world value to keep track of the running total of numbers added.

+When the user enters in a number in the input, add that number to the total.

+### further
+Add the ability to do other operations to the current number.

+When the user types in "multiply", "subtract" or "divide" and hits enter, the *next* number entered uses that operation on the number entered and the running total.

-Use a global dynamic value to keep track of how many seats are sold.
-At the beggining show the current ticket price to the user.
+Use a global world value to keep track of the operation.

-For each seat sold the ticket price goes up 50%.
+### further
+Add features to the calculator.

+Add the ability to calculate the volume of a rectangular shape.
+Add the command to tell the calculator to do this.

+### further
+Add the ability to calculate the volume of a pyramid.